Throughout your life, you’ve learned many lessons that have changed the way you think, act and live.

 - saving as much as you can and

-- invest those savings so it can grow beyond inflation.
+- investing those savings so it can grow beyond inflation.

 The earlier you start, the faster you’ll become financially independent.
 For those of you who are against denying yourself the finer things in life, think of all the grander things you are missing out on because you are not financially free.